Repronomics II – Building and delivering effective genomic selection for northern Australian cattle

 Repronomics II is the successor of the recently completed Repronomics I project, which focused on recording fertility traits in young female cattle and improved the accuracy of estimated breeding values (EBV’s) and genomic evaluation, allowing for better selection to improve fertility in tropical beef herds.

 The next stage of the research program, Repronomics II, will continue until 2024 further enhancing the accuracy of female fertility EBVs by increasing the size of the genomic reference populations for the key tropical breeds.
-Repronomics II is a collaboration between the Animal Breeding and Genetics Unit (AGBU) of the University of New England, the Northern Territory Department of Primary Industry and Resources (DPIR) and the Queensland Department of Agriculture and Fisheries (DAF).
+Repronomics II is a collaboration between the Animal Breeding and Genetics Unit (AGBU) of the University of New England, the Northern Territory Department of Industry, Tourism and Trade (DITT) and the Queensland Department of Agriculture and Fisheries (DAF).
 Repronomics II involves intensive recording of maiden heifers for age of puberty and length of postpartum anoestrous interval in first-calf heifers, using ultrasound scanning of ovaries at regular intervals.
 A corpus luteum on the ovary, left after an egg is released, is an indication that the female has cycled and can be used to determine when a heifer has reached puberty or returned to cycling post-calving.

 Repronomics II aims to increase the effectiveness and accuracy of genomic selection in tropical beef breeds while also providing new knowledge on potential enhancements to existing genetic evaluation models.
 The project will increase the accuracy of female reproduction traits, along with other economically important traits, enabling greater rates of genetic progress for overall profitability.